Frequently Asked Questions

 8. I am have suicidal ideations, considering suicide, or I am about to commit suicide.
 Is there help?

 There is immediate help available.
 This is also a result of your childhood sex abuse.
-SCSA recommends calling 911 and the National Suicide Prevention Lifeline at 800-273-8255.
+SCSA recommends calling 911 right away and the National Suicide Prevention Lifeline at 800-273-8255.

 Do you like this page?